Father from El Salvador Released and Reunited with Son

 The Migrant Center for Human Rights helps two men – one from Gambia and one from the Democratic Republic of the Congo – win asylum pro se.
 They won their cases after attending evidence and court prep workshops hosted by the Migrant Center, receiving human rights evidence packets to support their cases, and meeting one-on-one with a Migrant Center lawyer to prepare for their final court hearing.
 In the words of one of the men, ‘‘thank you for everything’’.

 The Migrant Center for Human Rights obtained release for an asylum seeker who was forcibly separated from his wife.
+Although his wife remains detained at Hutto, he has been able to visit her with the help of the staff at Casa Marianella, an immigrant shelter in Austin where he is staying.

 The Migrant Center for Human Rights obtained release for an asylum seeker with medical concerns, who fainted twice while in detention, always felt dizzy, and often had to walk with his hand along the wall or sit down to steady himself.
 Other detainees would see him shake and offer to carry his food tray.
 On Monday October 25th he arrived at his family’s home in New Jersey.